peterzen/environment-monitor/README.md

 # Environment monitor and logger

-Arduino sketch that captures temperature, humidity and light intensity data and sends the values to a [ThingSpeak channel](https://thingspeak.com/channels/878017).
+Arduino sketch that captures temperature, humidity and light intensity data and sends the values to [Thingsboard](https://thingsboard.io/) using MQTT.

 Sensors:
   * 2x DHT21 (AM2301) temperature/humidity, indoor and outdoor.